 The Canyon Battalion of Loveland Fire Rescue Authority once operated as the Big Thompson Canyon Volunteer Fire Department.
 This Battalion is 100% staffed by volunteers.
 They provide fire and emergency services to the residents of the Big Thompson Canyon, and the Cedar Park area.
 They have two fire stations: Station 8 is on Highway 34 at 1461 Big Thompson Road, Drake, CO and Station 9 is at the top of Storm Mountain at 100 Palisade Mountain Drive, Drake, CO.
 The firefighters of the Canyon Battalion are fully certified as required by the International Fire Safety Training Association.

-The Canyon Battalion of LFRA is currently accepting applications for volunteer firefighters and support staff.
-If you are interested in volunteer opportunities within our organization, please visit the Employment & Volunteer Service page for information on how to apply.
+The Canyon Battalion of LFRA is not currently accepting applications for volunteer firefighters and support staff.
+If you are interested in volunteer opportunities within our organization, please visit the Employment & Volunteer Service page for future openings.

 History of the Canyon Battalion